 Mr. Ellis holds Bachelor's and Master's degrees in Journalism from the University of Oregon and a Professional Development Certificate in Marketing from Portland State University.
 He's active in the Public Relations Society of America, serves on the PRSA-National Capital Chapter board in Washington, D.C., and earned his Accredited in Public Relations (APR) certification in 1991, and his Fellow PRSA designation in 2016.

 Tom Hranac joined AAPA in July 2014.
-He currently helps coordinate and market the AAPA's education and training programs, provides support for the association's website, manages the association's Spanish publications and social media presence and serves as a liaison for Latin American ports.
+He currently helps coordinate and market the AAPA's education and training programs, provides support for the association's website and database, manages the association's Spanish publications and social media presence, as well as serving as a liaison for Latin American ports.

 Prior to joining AAPA, Mr. Hranac was a community organizer with the United Auto Workers advocating for labor rights campaigns in the Washington, D.C. metro area.
 Before working with the UAW, he lived in Madrid, Spain, where he taught English as a second language and coached baseball for the Federación Madrileña de Béisbol y Sófbol.

 Mr. Hranac holds Bachelor’s degrees in History and Spanish from Nebraska Wesleyan University and Master’s degrees in Spanish and Latin American Literature from New York University and Contemporary History from the Universidad Autónoma de Madrid.

 JIM WALKER, Director of Navigation Policy and Legislation